CYarros10/gcp-hive-external-table-file-optimizer/README.md

 **It is important to be deliberate in choosing your Google Cloud Storage file strategy when performing data analytics on Google Cloud.**

+**In this example you'll see a 99.996% improvement in query run time.**

 ----

 ## use-case